-- the most important methods of creativity research as well as their advantages and potential pitfalls, - the most important results and theories concerning individual differences and creativity. - the relation between creativity and (different kinds of) motivation, - which challenges are associated with creative efforts in groups and teams, - recent research in the area of creative cognitive processes, - the way in which the aforementioned processes and phenomena (potentially) affect organizational behaviour, - the somewhat difficult relation between creativity and innovation, - write an evidence-based advice for practical implementation of the aforementioned results and theories.

-Organizations need to innovate in order to survive, and innovation requires creativity.
+- the most important methods of creativity research as well as their advantages and potential pitfalls,

+- the most important results and theories concerning individual differences and creativity,

+- the relation between creativity and (different kinds of) motivation,

+- which challenges are associated with creative efforts in groups and

+- recent research in the area of creative cognitive processes,

+- the way in which the aforementioned processes and phenomena (potentially) affect organizational behaviour,

+- the somewhat difficult relation between creativity and innovation, creativity.
 In this course, we will discuss several theories, paradigms, and practices regarding organizational creativity and innovation.
 What is creativity, anyway?
 Can we really measure and study it?
+Is it true that some

+- write an evidence-based advice for practical implementation of the aforementioned results and theories.

-Is it true that some people simply are more creative than others?
+Content: Organizations need to innovate in order to survive, and innovation requires people simply are more creative than others?
 How can employees be stimulated to perform more creatively?
 How does creative thought work?
 And what good are all those creative ideas, anyway?
 Throughout the course, we will work from the assumption that creativity is not a mysterious thing, but a combination of cognitive and social processes that can be fruitfully studied using a combination of experimental and field research.